 This blog post is the fifth in a series focusing on members of the Index staff.
-Today we will be introducing Pamela Patton.
+Today we introduce Pamela Patton.

 What is your background and specialization?

 I’m a medievalist who studies the visual culture of the Iberian Peninsula, a focus that began at Tufts University when my advisor Madeline Caviness pointed me toward the Pamplona Bibles as a research topic.
 I was fascinated, and still am, by the complexity of medieval Iberian culture and its historiography—the questions are constantly evolving.
 The decision served me well: after doing grad degrees at Williams College and Boston University, I was offered a fellowship at Southern Methodist University in Dallas, which then evolved into a split curatorial and faculty position in “Spanish Art.”
 Although I shifted out of curatorial work after tenure, as a professor at SMU I was able to develop several courses on medieval Iberia as well as other aspects of the Middle Ages.
 Since coming to the Index in 2015, I’ve continued to research and occasionally teach medieval Iberian things, and I’m always happy to pitch in on cataloging works of art from Spain for the database.
 After 30+ years in the field, I do occasionally wonder if I should wander into some other part of the world, but then some great new Iberian question turns up, and back I go.

 What research projects are you working on currently?